ijforst/writing-test-segment/using-qr-codes.md

 **Data modules**
 : The pattern of squares that communicate the information contained in a QR Code

+**End module**
+: An indicator that the message communicated in the QR code is complete

 **Error correction data module**
 : The module that holds a backup of up to 30% of the message in a QR Code